grpc/grpc-go/examples/features/name_resolving/README.md

 The echo server is serving on ":50051".
 Two clients are created, one is dialing to `passthrough:///localhost:50051`, while the other is dialing to `example:///resolver.example.grpc.io`.
-Both of them can connect the the server.
+Both of them can connect the server.

 Name resolver is picked based on the `scheme` in the target string.
 See https://github.com/grpc/grpc/blob/master/doc/naming.md for the target syntax.